Georgia and Florida Railway (2005): Albany-Sparks

 The Albany-Sparks route consists of two different routes meeting at Moultrie.
 The Albany-Moultrie portion was completed by the Georgia Northern Railway in 1905.
 In 1966, the Southern acquired the Georgia Northern and it was merged with the Albany & Northern Railway subsidiary.

 The second section from (Moultrie-Sparks) was originally constructed by the Sparks Western Railway, however, the railroad was acquired by the Georgia & Florida Railway (G&F) in 1910, with the line being completed in 1911.
 The G&F became a subsidiary of the Southern in 1963.
 Both sections officially became part of NS in 1990 and were leased to G&F in 1995.

 Valdosta-Nashville

 The Valdosta-Nashville section was built by the Douglas, Augusta & Gulf Railway and became part of G&F around 1906.
 G&F later became part of the Southern in 1963 and NS in 1990.

 In early 2005 changes came to the branch as the Georgia Department of Transportation purchased the line from G&F, including an additional section of exempted track from Nashville to Willacoochee, 16.6 mi, owned by the city of Willacoochee.
 Under the agreement, G&F would continue to operate the line from Valdosta to Willachoochee.
-Cater Parrott Railnet now operates this line.
+CaterParrott Railnet now operates this line.